hvkalayil/dynamic_link_implementation/README.md

 The application gives the user an option to input a text message.
 This message can be shared via a deep link.
 The deep Link will either:
 * Redirect user to play store to install the app
 * Redirect user to application, if installed
-And shows the shared message.
+And shows the shared message.<br/>
 Since the application is not in the playstore, you wont be able to find the application in the playstore redirect

 # Screenshots